-NOTE: In the State of Pennsylvania, employees of institutions of higher learning who suspect incidents of child abuse (including incidents of suspected child sex abuse) must report such incidents to the

-Department of Public Welfare's Child Line (800-932-0313), the police having jurisdiction, and then to their supervisor.
+NOTE: In the State of Pennsylvania, employees of institutions of higher learning who suspect incidents of child abuse (including incidents of suspected child sex abuse) must report such incidents to the Department of Public Welfare's Child Line (800-932-0313) and then to their supervisor.

-Pennsylvania recognizes matriculated students under the age of 18 as "children" for purposes of this law and, as such, the college is mandated to report a criminal complaint of abuse or sexual abuse involving any student victim under the age of 18 immediately to ChildLine and the police having jurisdiction.
-Law Enforcement authorities may notify the victim's parents or guardians as stipulated by law.
+Pennsylvania recognizes matriculated students under the age of 18 as "children" for purposes of this law and, as such, the college is mandated to report a criminal complaint of abuse or sexual abuse involving any student victim under the age of 18 immediately to ChildLine.
+Authorities may notify the victim's parents or guardians as stipulated by law.
 The obligation to report applies when the subject of suspected abuse is under the age of 18, regardless of whether the person is an employee, matriculated student, participant in youth camp or overnight guest.